JuliaStats/Klara.jl/README.md

 - extended automatic differentiation that covers MCMC samplers which use higher order derivatives of the log-target,
 - rejection, importance and slice sampling,
 - Gibbs sampling and more generally sampling by assuming different target for each of the model parameters,
-- parallel implementation of MCMC suitable for running on clusters.
+- parallel implementation of population MCMC and its cluster job submission.